 Kooky kids’ cards

-Tips: Use the Eraser in the Overlay palette to get rid of anything you don’t want.
-For this card, we erased the bubbles that were originally in this monster’s mouth and replaced them with a birthday cupcake, which we created using Geometric and Symbols overlays.
+Tips: Use the Eraser in the Graphic palette to get rid of anything you don’t want.
+For this card, we erased the bubbles that were originally in this monster’s mouth and replaced them with a birthday cupcake, which we created using Geometric and Symbols graphics.